Greensboro, North Carolina: Higher education

 Greensboro is home to many major institutions of higher education.
 Universities and colleges are Bennett College (liberal arts, four year, 650 students); Elon University School of Law; Greensboro College (private, liberal arts, four year, 1300 students); Guilford College (private, liberal arts, four year, 2100 students); North Carolina Agricultural and Technical State University (public, four year, 14,311 students); the University of North Carolina at Greensboro (public, four year, 20,000 students) and ECPI University (Private, Technology and Nursing).
 Greensboro and Guilford County are served by the two year Guilford Technical Community College (15,000 students), which is between Greensboro and High Point.

 The Greater Greensboro Consortium was established to allow college students enrolled in one Greensboro-area institution to cross-register at other institutions in the same area.
 Students are also allowed to join certain student organizations at other institutions in the consortium not present at their home institution.

 Public education

 Greensboro's public schools are operated by Guilford County Schools, the state's third-largest school system, with about 71,000 students.
-Greensboro has one of the oldest public high schools in the state, Grimsley High School, established in 1899 as Greensboro High School.
+Greensboro has one of the oldest public high schools in the state, Grimsley High School, established in 1899 as Greensboro High School, also known for their athletics.
 It is also home to Weaver Academy for the Performing and Visual Arts & Advanced Technology, an arts high school.
-Greensboro has the state's first early college, The Early College at Guilford, ranked by U.S. News & World Report in 2021 as North Carolina's best public school and the #2 STEM school in the country.
+Greensboro has the state's first early college, The Early College at Guilford, a top public High School.
+The City hosts multiple feats in public education, containing some of the best scoring Middle and High schools in North Carolina.

 The state-operated Central North Carolina School for the Deaf was formerly in Greensboro.